cambiotraining/sars-cov-2-genomics/01-intro.md

 :::exercise

-On the X folder (**TODO: add where the file is**) you will find a CSV file with information about several samples that were sequenced and will be analysed by us later in the course.
+Open the folder under "Course_Materials > 01-Unix > metadata", where you will find several CSV files with information about samples that were sequenced and will be analysed by us later in the course.
+Double-click to open one of these files (any of them is fine), which should open them on a spreadsheet software (on our training machines it is LibreOffice, but Excel would also work).

-The column names of this file are based on the PHA4GE nomenclature system.
+The column names of these files are based on the PHA4GE nomenclature system.

 - Go to the [PHA4GE metadata collection protocol]((https://dx.doi.org/10.17504/protocols.io.btpznmp6)) and read throught the first steps to find the link to the collection templates.
 - From that link, go to the Supporting Materials to find the "field mappings" spreadsheet, which matches naming conventions between PHA4GE and other databases such as GISAID.